Digital-Media/hgb-phpdev/README.md

 # Providing a Virtual Box Image, not using Vagrant to start

 * copy hgb-phpdev-base.box and Vagrantfile to a different directory
-* Remove shared folders and provistioning from Vagrantfile
+* Remove shared folders and provisioning from Vagrantfile
 * Start ``vagrant up`` to extract the Virtual Box Files to Folder "VirtualBox VMs"